The Boating Beach will open on May 8th, weekends only from 12-5pm.

 No Boat, Kayak, or SUP Storage Available

 Adjacent to Glencoe Beach, the Perlman Boating Beach offers sailing for all ages and boat storage.
-No boat, kayak, or SUP storage is available, all requests are added to a waitlist.
-The boating beach is open mid-May through mid-October.
+No boat, kayak, or SUP storage is available at this time, all requests are added to a waitlist.
+The boating beach is open early-May through mid-October.
 If you are interested in renting space at the Glencoe Beach for the summer, please contact Matt Walker at 847-835-7544 or firstname.lastname@example.org.